 Surveyor 6 became the first spacecraft to (temporarily) lift off from the surface of another world.
-On Nov.
-17, 1967, its engines were fired for 2.5 seconds enabling it to rise 3.7 m above the ground.
-It was then commanded to move 2.4 m in a westerly direction and then touch down again.
+On November 17, 1967, its engines were fired for 2.5 seconds enabling it to rise 3.7 meters above the ground.
+It was then commanded to move 2.4 meters in a westerly direction and then touch down again.
 Following this maneuver, it continued its data-gathering mission, including the return of 30,027 pictures.

 |Surveyor 1||May 30, 1966||Jun.
 2, 1966||Ocean of Storms||269|

 |Surveyor 2||Sep 20, 1966||Sep.
 22, 1966 (crashed)||Sinus Medii||292|

 |Surveyor 3||Apr 17, 1967||Apr.
 20, 1967||Ocean of Storms||283|

 |Surveyor 4||Jul 14, 1967||Jul.
 17, 1967 (lost contact)||Sinus Medii||283|

 |Surveyor 5||Sep 8, 1967||Sep.
 11, 1967||Sea of Tranquility||279|

 |Surveyor 6||Nov 7, 1967||Nov.
 10, 1967||Sinus Medii||280|